Neobanks are what Slack is for physical offices.

 Neobanking in MENA

-According to a 2018 report of World Bank, in the MENA region:
+According to a 2018 report by the World Bank, in the MENA region:

 52% of men and only 35% of women have a bank account

-Among the unbanked, 86% of men and 75% of women have a mobile phone.
+Among the unbanked, 86% of men and 75% of women have mobile phones.

 Up to 20 Million unbanked adults in the region send or receive domestic remittances using cash or an over-the-counter service, including 7 million in the Arab Republic of Egypt.

-Though the landscape has progressed a fair bit since then, there remain enough opportunities for upcoming neobanks to capitalise on.
+Though the landscape has progressed a fair bit since then, there remain enough opportunities for upcoming neo-banks to capitalize on.
 Neobanks can help with this banking void in the region.

-The regulators in the Middle East and North Africa region have been prioritising financial inclusiveness through digital transformation by initiatives like Emirates Digital Wallet and via upholding FinTech startups.
+The regulators in the Middle East and North Africa region have been prioritizing financial inclusiveness through a digital transformation through initiatives like Emirates Digital Wallet and via upholding FinTech startups.

 The Neo Banking Landscape